jehoz/jehoz.github.io/content/articles/2023/12/01/hydraulic_erosion.md

 familiar with Zig, all of the code snippets should still be readable, and I've quarantined my thoughts about the language to a brief section at the end.

-A lot of the code in this write-up has been pared down for readability, If you want to read through the full source code, it's available on my GitHub [here](https://github.com/jehoz/TerrainGen).
+A lot of the code in this write-up has been pared down for readability, but if you want to read through the full source code, it's available on my GitHub [here](https://github.com/jehoz/TerrainGen).